 It would be absurd to expect that professionals who are experts in the corrupt use of language or of law could suddenly think clearly and proceed rightly.
 Educators who are aware of the breakdown of schools usually engage in a frantic search for advice that permits them to teach more people about more things.
 Doctors tend to believe that at least some of the generally useful knowledge they hold cannot be expressed outside their hieratic code.
-It is useless to expect the American Medical Association, the National Education Association, or the association of traffic engineers to explain in ordinary language the professional gang-sterism of their colleagues.
-It would be equally fruitless to count sterism of their colleagues.
-It would be equally fruitless to count on present legislators, lawyers, and judges to recognize the independence of what is right from the preconceived good, which for them is identical with the higher output of goods by corporations.
-They are trained to adjust any conflict in favor of over-all industrial growth.
+It is useless to expect the American Medical Association, the National Education Association, or the association of traffic engineers to explain in ordinary language the professional gangsterism of their colleagues.
+It would be equally fruitless to count on present legislators, lawyers, and judges to recognize the independence, of what is right from the preconceived good, which for them is identical with the higher output of goods by corporations.
+They are trained to adjust any conflict in favour of over-all industrial growth.
 But just as an exceptional doctor here and there helps people live responsibly, to suffer as a matter of fact, and to face death, so an exceptional lawyer can help people use the formal structure of the law to represent their interest in a convivial society.
 Even though he will probably be frustrated in his claims, he can use the courtroom drama to make his point.

 Legal procedure applied to a society filled by optimism about its expanding tools has turned into the most effective instrument for the social control of people at the service of these tools.
-To for the social control of people at the service of these tools.
 To advance an industrial society, the law is systematically used for social engineering and the continually more complete and effective elimination of waste and friction in the mega-machine.
 Anglo-American industry has consistently been more successful, in the long run, than the industry of socialist countries.
 Law is more effective than centralized planning in bringing and keeping people under the rule of machines.
 Yet the current misuse of the juristic structure is not a valid argument against its use for precisely the opposite purpose, though it suggests caution against overly optimistic hopes for such an inverted use.

 Most of the present laws and present legislators, most of the present courts and their decisions, most of the claimants and their demands are deeply corrupted by an overarching industrial consensus: that more is better, and that corporations serve the public interest better than men.
-But this entranched consensus.

-public interest better than men.
 But this entrenched consensus does not invalidate my thesis that any revolution which neglects the use of formal legal and political procedures will fail.
 Only an active majority in which all individuals and groups insist for their own reasons on their own rights, and whose members share the same convivial procedure, can recover the rights of men against corporations.